Frequently Asked Questions

 Economic projections point to a need for approximately 1 million more STEM professionals over the next decade if the country is to retain its historical preeminence in science and technology.
 What is UNCF doing to help students get the education they need to qualify for these positions?

-UNCF operates the UNCF/Fund II Foundation STEM Scholars Program.
-The program is identifying 500 highly motivated and academically talented African American high school students who are committed to pursuing STEM majors in college and STEM-based industry careers after college.
+UNCF operates the UNCF/Fund II Foundation STEM Scholars Program, which identifies 500 highly motivated and academically talented African American high school students who are committed to pursuing STEM majors in college and STEM-based industry careers after college.
 In addition to providing scholarship support, the program supports students through mentoring and access to internships that will help prepare students for the tech workforce.
 The program also exposes students to the principles of startup tech-entrepreneurship and offers them a unique opportunity to pursue their own entrepreneurial ventures upon graduation.

 INVEST